WTSO: History

-In the mid-1970s, the call sign was changed to WTSO to stand for Ten Seven zerO, its frequency.
-At that time, it was owned by Mid-Continent Broadcasting and aired in a country music format.
+In 1971, the call sign was changed to WTSO to stand for "ten seven zero", its frequency.
+At that time, it was owned by Midcontinent Broadcasting and aired in a country music format.
 As country music listening switched to the FM dial, WTSO tried a talk radio format and later adult standards.

-In 2000, WTSO switched to its current all-sports format, initially as a network affiliate of ESPN Radio.
-It was called "Madison's ESPN Radio 10-7-0."
-On January 1, 2009, WTSO parted company with ESPN Radio and rebranded as "The Big 1070, Madison's Sports Station."
+In 2000, WTSO switched to an all-sports format, initially as a network affiliate of ESPN Radio.
+It was called "Madison's ESPN Radio 10-7-0".
+On January 1, 2009, WTSO parted company with ESPN Radio and rebranded as "The Big 1070, Madison's Sports Station".
 It affiliated with Fox Sports Radio and later added some programming from NBC Sports Radio.
-(ESPN Radio programming now airs on WTLX.)
+ESPN Radio programming now airs on WTLX.

-On February 3, 2020, WTSO rebranded as "1070 The Game."
+On February 3, 2020, WTSO rebranded as "1070 The Game".
 In March 2021, WTSO announced it would become the Chicago Cubs Radio Network's first Wisconsin affiliate, providing a locally based alternate to the Chicago-based WSCR, which also covers Southern Wisconsin with its signal.

 From 2014 until February 1, 2020, WTSO programming was simulcast on FM translator W265CV at 100.9 MHz.
 W265CV now airs a 1960s-1970s oldies format as "U-100.9".

-Previous Logos

-WTSO's original logo under the "Big 1070" branding (c.
-2010).

-WTSO's Previous Logo used from 2010 to 2014.

-WTSO's Previous Logo used from 2014 to 2020.

-WTSO's Previous Logo used from 2021 to 2023.
+Programming

+Programming from Fox Sports Radio is heard on nights and weekends.